The tripartite-circle crossing number of graphs with two small partition classes: Proof of

-Now, we turn our attention towards proving the lower bound, i.e., we want to show that this drawing has a minimal number of crossings.
-To do so, we partition the set of drawings of $K_{2,2,n}$ by the induced subdrawings of $K_{2,2,0}$ depicted in \cref{fig:k22drawings}.
+Now, we turn our attention towards proving the following lower bound, i.e., we want to show that the drawings given in \Cref{sec:UB} have the minimum number of crossings among tripartite-circle drawings.